Northeast Region, Brazil: Hydroelectric dams and reservoirs

-In 2018, in Maranhão, natural gas exploration in the Parnaíba Basin has the capacity to produce 8.4 million m³ of gas per day, exploited by Eneva, with the implementation of 153 km of gas pipelines, at the cost of R $9 billion.
+In 2018, in Maranhão, natural gas exploration in the Parnaíba Basin has the capacity to produce 8.4 million m3 of gas per day, exploited by Eneva, with the implementation of 153 km of gas pipelines, at the cost of R $9 billion.
 Such production is destined for the production of electric energy in the Parnaíba Power Station, with 1.4 GW of capacity.
 The thermal power stations has important composition in the generation of energy in the region, with other examples being the Campina Grande Power Starion, the Pecém Power Station and the Jorge Lacerda Power Station, among others.
 In 2017, due to low levels of reservoirs, wind energy accounted for 50% of the electric power generation in the region, with the states of Rio Grande do Norte, with 3,722 MW and 137 parks; Bahia, with 2,594 MW and 100 parks; Ceará, with 1,950 MW and 75 parks; Piauí, with 1,443 MW and 52 parks; Pernambuco, with 781 MW and 34 parks; Maranhão, with 220 MW and 8 parks; and Paraíba, with 157 MW and 15 parks.

 New investments, seeking to diversify the northeastern energy matrix and promote energy security, allowed in 2017 the start-up of the Solar Lapa Park (BA), with 158 MW, Solar Ituverava Park (BA), with 254 MW, and the Solar Park Nova Olinda (PI), with 292 MW, considered the largest solar parks in Latin America.
 In 2018, the Solar Parque Horizonte (BA) was inaugurated, with 103 MW.

 Demographics

 Urban areas and rural areas

 Nordeste's major cities are almost all on the Atlantic coast.
-Some exceptions can be seen, however, like Petrolina-Juazeiro conurbation Bahia/Pernambuco (population over 500,000) on the São Francisco River and Teresina-Timon conurbation Piaui (population nearly 1,000,000) on the Parnaiba River.
+Some exceptions can be seen, however, like Petrolina-Juazeiro conurbation Bahia/Pernambuco (population over 500,000) on the São Francisco River and Teresina-Timon conurbation Piauí (population nearly 1,000,000) on the Parnaíba River.

 Good rural areas are scarce and generally they are all near the coast, or in the west of Maranhão, and are mainly used for exportation products.
 In the semi-arid areas of the Northeast Region, rural areas do exist, but rain is scarce in the region; rural areas in the interior are generally based on subsistence agriculture.
 Fazendas (large farms) are common in the interior, where cattle-raising and the cultivation of tropical fruit is often practiced.
 Also, in the areas where water is scarce local politicians often use the promise of irrigation projects as a bargaining chip to win elections.